Skip to main content

 • File is in a supported format (MP3, MP4, WAV, M4A, etc.)

-Whether you're transcribing business meetings, research interviews, podcasts, or any other multi-speaker content, BrassTranscripts' speaker identification gives you organized, attributed transcripts in minutes—no manual labeling required.
+Whether you're transcribing business meetings, research interviews, podcasts, legal proceedings, or any other multi-speaker content, speaker identification turns hours of manual labeling into minutes of automated processing.

 Upload your multi-speaker recording now →